 - I. "Autorun" ONLY supports the Windows® 2000 and Windows® XP operating systems.
 If after inserting the CD, "Autorun" did not automatically start (which is, the Main Board Utility CD screen did not appear), please go directly to the root directory of the CD and double-click "Setup". - 2.
+The drivers for Windows® XP Professional x64 Edition are also included in the CD however "Autorun" is not supported for this operating system.
+Therefore you must manually install the drivers from the respective folders of each driver. - 3.
 All steps or procedures to install software drivers are subject to change without notice as the softwares are occassionally updated.
-Please go to DFI's web site at "http://www.dfi.com/support1/download2.asp" for the latest version of the drivers or software applications.
+Please contact technical support or your sales representative for the latest version of the drivers or software applications.